First Gen trims hydro deal with Prime Infra

-In a stock exchange filing on Monday, First Gen said its subsidiary FGEN Aqua Power Holdings, Inc. signed an Agreement to Subscribe to and Purchase Shares with Prime Infrastructure, Inc. and Prime Hydropower Energy, Inc. (PHEI) on 6 March covering the revised transaction.
+First Gen subsidiary, FGEN Aqua Power Holdings Inc. has signed an Agreement to Subscribe to and Purchase Shares with Prime Infrastructure Inc. and Prime Hydropower Energy Inc. (PHEI) on 6 March covering the revised transaction.

 Instead of acquiring 40 percent of Prime Infra’s pumped storage portfolio as earlier announced, First Gen will take a 33 percent equity interest in PHEI, the entity that will own the projects once its corporate restructuring is completed.